larskuenkel/iterative_cleaner/README.md

 The surgical cleaner was altered to in order to be more useful for LOFAR scintillation studies.

 Two major changes were made:
-  1. The cleaner uses an iterative approach for the used template profile.
+  1. The cleaner uses an iterative approach for the template profile.
 This helps when the pulsar is masked by RFI in the original template profile.
   2. The detrending algorithm was removed.
 This feature may be reintroduced with different default parameters.

 Usage: